Connect with a certified trainer for free

 Symptoms

-If you have a fractured finger, you’ll likely know it right away, as pain usually immediately follows the injury.
-Other common symptoms include:
+If you have a fractured finger, pain usually occurs immediately after the injury.
+Common finger fracture symptoms include:

 When to see a doctor